Skip to main content

 What about Post-TRT or Fertility Protocols?

 For men who wish to discontinue TRT or for those seeking to boost their natural production for fertility purposes, a different protocol is used.
 The goal here is to restart the HPG axis.
-This often involves medications like Clomiphene Citrate (Clomid) or Tamoxifen, which block estrogen’s at the hypothalamus and pituitary, stimulating the release of LH and FSH.
+This often involves medications like Clomiphene Citrate (Clomid) or Tamoxifen, which block estrogen’s negative feedback at the hypothalamus and pituitary, stimulating the release of LH and FSH.

 Gonadorelin may also be used to directly stimulate the gonads.
 This approach is specifically designed to restore the body’s endogenous hormonal machinery.